TradFest

 TradFest is an annual music and culture festival that takes place at the end of January in Dublin, Ireland.
 The festival, which celebrates Irish traditional and folk music and cultural offerings, was founded by the Temple Bar Company, a not-for-profit organisation who work on behalf of businesses in the cultural quarter of Temple Bar, Dublin.
-The inaugural event was held in 2006 Events are also programmed on Moore Street and in Fingal.
+The inaugural event was held in 2006.
+Events at subsequent festivals have been programmed on Moore Street and in Fingal.

-The festival has attracted some of the biggest names internationally in folk and traditional Irish music such as Billy Bragg, Donovan, Janis Ian, Mary Chapin Carpenter, Martin Carthy, Maria McKee, Fairport Convention, Eddi Reader, Sarah Jarosz, Ralph McTell, Gilbert O’Sullivan, Steeleye Span and Levellers.
+The festival has attracted a number of performers internationally in folk and traditional Irish music such as Billy Bragg, Donovan, Janis Ian, Mary Chapin Carpenter, Martin Carthy, Maria McKee, Fairport Convention, Eddi Reader, Sarah Jarosz, Ralph McTell, Gilbert O’Sullivan, Steeleye Span and Levellers.
 Notable Irish acts who have performed include Glen Hansard, Stephen Rea, Matt Molloy, Sean Keane, Aoife O’Donovan, Frankie Gavin, Séamus Begley, Damien Dempsey, Declan O’Rourke, Paul Brady, Mundy, Mick Flannery, Maura O’Connell, Finbar Furey, The Dublin Legends, Clannad, Altan, Beoga, Martin Hayes, Kíla, and Stockton's Wing.

 History

-Since its inception in 2006 by the Temple Bar Company, TradFest has expanded its offering to reflect its ethos of "Trad without Frontiers".
-This allows for an elaborate and varied line-up at each festival that incorporates myriad musical forms including Celtic folk, folk, folk rock, nu folk, world music, and traditional Irish music.
-The incentive was to provide a musical interlude for Irish and international visitors in January, a month hitherto devoid of any festival events.
-The original location, Temple Bar, is a small area in Dublin's city centre and is known as the capital's cultural quarter because of its abundance of art galleries, street entertainment and markets, public houses, restaurants, and hotels.
+Since its inception by the Temple Bar Company in 2006, TradFest has expanded its offering to reflect its ethos of "Trad without Frontiers".
+This allows for a varied line-up at each festival that incorporates various musical forms including Celtic folk, folk, folk rock, nu folk, world music, and traditional Irish music.
+The incentive was to provide a musical interlude for Irish and international visitors in January, a month hitherto without any festival events.

-Since it formed, TradFest uses some of Dublin's historic buildings to host its concerts.
-This allows the event to maintain an independence in the way it is organised and the low ticket price.
-Venues include Dublin Castle, St Patrick's Cathedral, National Stadium, St. Stephen's Church (the Pepper Canister), the Button Factory, and the Grand Social.
+Since it formed, TradFest has used a number of Dublin's historic buildings to host its concerts.
+Previous venues have included Dublin Castle, St Patrick's Cathedral, the National Stadium, St. Stephen's Church (the Pepper Canister), the Button Factory and the Grand Social.

-Fingal County Council partnership

-In 2023 TradFest partnered with local authority Fingal County Council to expand TradFest and program TradFest concerts in the county of Fingal.
-Notable artists who have performed at TradFest in Fingal include Janis Ian, Ralph McTell, Frankie Gavin, Stephen Rea, Liam Ó Maonlaí, Stockton's Wing and Cathy Jordan.
-Venues include Malahide Castle, Swords Castle, Donabate Parish Hall, St. Patrick's Church, the Millbank Theatre, Skerries Mill, the Séamus Ennis Arts Centre, Draíocht and Shackleton Gardens.
+In 2023, TradFest partnered with Fingal County Council to expand TradFest and program TradFest concerts in the county of Fingal.
+Artists who have performed at TradFest in Fingal include Janis Ian, Ralph McTell, Frankie Gavin, Stephen Rea, Liam Ó Maonlaí, Stockton's Wing and Cathy Jordan.
+Venues have included Malahide Castle, Swords Castle, Donabate Parish Hall, St. Patrick's Church, the Millbank Theatre, Skerries Mill, the Séamus Ennis Arts Centre, Draíocht and Shackleton Gardens.